00labs/huma-monorepo/0_doc/Huma Protocol Technical Design.md

 #### Bill Triggering

-With Web3, we prefer users to trigger transactions if we can.
+With Web3, we prefer users to trigger transactions if possible.
 So for most cases, we wait for the user to trigger the bill.
 Only when the user is late, we use Sentinel, a service that monitors account activities through events, to refresh the account.
 When the account is so late that it has passed the grace period for account default, Sentinel can trigger default as well.
 More details on Sentinel can be found in section x.
 This means the bill may not be computed exactly at the anniversary of the pay cycle.
-It is possible the bill is not refreshed for multiple months if there were no activities on the account.

 #### Bill Calculation

 The billing anniversary is set when the first drawdown happens.
 The bill is computed from the beginning of each pay period whenever the bill is triggered.
 This means the user might be over-paying interest if the payment is made before the end of the pay period.
 We introduced a correction concept to capture this kind of adjustment.
 When a payback happens before the due date, the user has paid more than the actual interest cost, there will be a negative correction.
 Similarly, when the user makes an additional drawdown during the middle of the cycle, we compute a positive correction.
 Both positive and negative corrections will be applied in the next bill.
 Please refer to Appendix B for the algorithm for computing amount due for each pay period is Appendix B.

+The Fee Manager is also built in such a way that it is super easy to get the due and payoff information of an account without spending any gas.

+#### Administrator Fees

+The protocol, pool owner, and evaluation agent get compensated for the effort to power the protocol and the pools.
+To save gas fees for the borrowers and lenders, the allocation of the management fees is accured without being transferred to special account.
+The administrators can request to transfer the amount that they ahve earned in batches.
+They will be paying for gas when triggering such transfer.

 ### Credit Line State Management